 How do you know when canned pumpkin has gone bad?

 There are several signs of spoilage to look out for when it comes to an unopened can of pumpkin.
-Immediately toss it out if you notice any of these signs, even if the best-by date has not yet been reached.
+Immediately toss it out if you notice these signs, even if the best-by date has not yet been reached.

 How do you know if an opened can of pumpkin has gone bad?